Cadlaxa/OpenUtau-Dictionary-Editor/OU Dictionary Editor/Readme.md

 ---
 **`(7/--/24)`**
 - Add file drag and drop file support to open them directly
+- Adds `open with` function to edit the dictionary files without opening the application first

 **`(7/24/24)`**
 - Regex find and replace now directly iterates and edits the self.dictionary (the data that holds the graphemes and phonemes) instead of the treeview